xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/contenttype-addcopy-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new AddCopyPostRequestBody
+var requestBody = new Microsoft.Graph.Beta.Sites.Item.Lists.Item.ContentTypes.AddCopy.AddCopyPostRequestBody
 {
 	ContentType = "https://graph.microsoft.com/beta/sites/id/contentTypes/0x0101",
 };